raulrd3/flutter_essentials/README.md

-# mtech_tut
+# FreeCodeCamp Flutter Essentials Youtube Video

-A new Flutter project.
+A new Flutter project based on https://youtu.be/P2IGQT3BZQo?t=4435

 ## Getting Started